-Taking a baby passport photo
+Taking a baby passport photo: an easy guide

-A few tips for taking a baby passport photo:
+A few tips for taking a baby passport photo

 – The picture must be taken with a white background, and trying to hold a baby up to a white background is virtually impossible, which is why we went with laying him on something white instead.
 A towel or a sheet should do the trick, and just be sure to smooth it out so there are no creases that might create shadows.

 – The baby needs to be facing the camera, so you’ll need something to get their attention.
 They should also have a neutral expression on their face, so a rattle or toy that makes them laugh won’t work for this.
 We tried a few different things, and in the end jangling car keys over him seemed to hold his attention without making him laugh.

 Turning that photo into a baby passport photo

 The cost for one 4×6 with the six photos was $2.99, and you can use Paypal to pay or just use a debit or credit card.
 You can then save the high resolution picture to your computer.
 I’ve used this company for not only the baby passport photos for my kids, but for my recent passport renewal as well.

-Having the photos in your hands
+Having the baby passport photo in your hands

-Now, you can go ahead and print the photos out at home if you want.
+You can go ahead and print the photos out at home if you want.
 For US passport photos, they can be printed on either glossy or matte paper and if you have a photo printer at home, this is easy enough to do.